AreelKhan/pv-pipeline/README.md

 (*) see comments section below for justification about using Spark and Airflow.

 # Data Schema
 The data has a **star schema**.
 This is my first time designing my own data schema, so expect incompentency.
 The data is extracted from the source, processed, joined, and loaded into BigQuery.
-The results databse has the following schema.
+The resulting database has the following schema.

 ### Facts Table
 In the center is a facts table containing time series data.
 Each row contains: